<span class=HomeSeeker SA Eligibility " />

 • overseas assets converted to Australian dollars.

-Superannuation is not included when determining the value of your assets.
+Note: Superannuation is not included when determining the value of your assets.

 Confirming your eligibility

-To confirm your eligibility, you simply need to sign a Declaration of Eligibility (in the form of a Statutory Declaration) stating you meet the eligibility requirements.
+To confirm your eligibility, you need to sign a Declaration of Eligibility (in the form of a Statutory Declaration) stating that you meet the eligibility requirements.
 The real estate agent selling the HomeSeeker SA property will provide this document to you if you are first in line to purchase the property.

-To complete the Declaration of Eligibility you need to :
+To complete the Declaration of Eligibility you need to:

-• sign the Declaration of Eligibility
+• sign the Declaration

-There is a time limit.
-You have five (5) working days to return the witnessed document to the real estate agent, otherwise they will offer the property to the next person in line who wants to purchase it.
+Return the signed Declaration of Eligibility to the real estate agent.
+There is a time limit – you have 5 (five) working days to return the witnessed document to the real estate agent, otherwise they will offer the property to the next person in line who wants to purchase it.

 Renting out or selling your home after you buy it